rzr707/linux-vpn-2017-autumn/README.md

 1. Choose VPN server to connect from list;
 2. Tap lock button to connect to the vpn server or disconnect from it.
-3. You will be informed about connection status via android notification and toasts.
+3. You will be informed about connection status via Android notifications and toasts.